gunnrunner68/mondriana/README.md

 # mondriana

-Python script to simulate the gridlike paintings of Piet Mondrian
+Python script to randomly generate images similar to the gridlike paintings of Piet Mondrian.

 ## Basic functions